Canada, US to negotiate boundary dispute in Arctic

 "Canada and the United States will work collaboratively toward a final agreement that will provide clarity on our Arctic maritime boundaries, bearing in mind the responsible conservation and sustainable use of Arctic resources for the mutual benefit of Americans and Canadians, including Indigenous Peoples," said the statement.

-According to the statement, the task force is expected to begin negotiations this fall.
+According to the statement, the task force is expected to begin negotiations this autumn.

 Disclaimer: This story has not been edited by the Sakshi Post team and is auto-generated from syndicated feed.